As dividend-savvy investors know, it's possible to get paid to invest. If you'd been a shareholder of General Electric

 The good news is that, when it comes to funds, just a little bit of effort goes a long way.
 Scrutinizing key criteria, such as how a fund has fared in up markets and down -- as well as its price tag -- can help you separate the wheat from the chaff.
 And while a fund's star-studded performance history may look alluring in a glossy brochure, remember: That track record is meaningful only if it reflects the fund's showing on its current manager's watch.

 That's not a "data point" that fund companies typically put front and center in their marketing materials, but it's one that I zero in on each month when making recommendations for the Fool's Champion Funds investment service.
 Expenses are key, too, as is strategic tenacity -- a manager's willingness to stick with a proven strategy even when it's temporarily out of favor.

 That's a good time, after all, for on-the-ball stock pickers to snap up shares of the kinds of companies they like at a substantial discount to their forward-looking prospects.

 Speaking of which ...

-If you'd like to sneak a completely free peek at that recommendation -- along with all our others -- just click here to snag a 30-day guest pass and mint some money of your own.
+If you'd like to sneak a peek at that recommendation -- along with all our others -- just click here to take Champion Funds for a risk-free spin and mint some money of your own.
 These funds have what it takes (and then some) to get the job done.

-Shannon Zimmerman runs point on the Fool's Champion Funds newsletter service, and at the time of publication didn't own any of the securities mentioned above.
-Bank of America is an Income Investor recommendation.
-Anheuser-Busch, Wal-Mart, and Microsoft are Inside Value picks.
-You can check out the Fool's strict disclosure policy by clicking right here.
+Shannon Zimmerman runs point on the Fool's Champion Funds newsletter service and at the time of publication didn't own any of the securities mentioned above.
+Johnson & Johnson and Eli Lilly are Income Investor selections.
+You can check out the Fool's strict disclosure policy for yourself.